 Fancy being a key member of the team helping to set a new world record?
 This is a great opportunity to put your skills to the test, explore the British coast line and create a 2018 to remember.

-There are two on-board roles available for either 3 months or the full 6 months of the expedition.
+I am currently looking for skippers to join for 4 weeks at a time, from mid-April until September.
 Good team spirit and a willingness to get stuck in is a must.
-Find out more details here > Coastal Skipper & Media Manager.
+Find out more details here > Skipper.